Founded by Stanley N. Wright on 29 November 1933, The Society of Australian Cinema Pioneers now has more than 2,900 Members.

 - The years 1995 to 2015 are covered by summaries of the hard copy Annual Bulletins published on those years.
 A link to the 1995-2015 Bulletins is at the end of the 1933-1995 timeline below.
-Copies of the full hard copy Bulletins for those years will be lodged with an accessible public archive.
-The Society is currently (2020) exploring the most appropriate archive.
+Copies of the full hard copy Bulletins for those years have been lodged with the National Film and Sound Archive (NFSA).

 This work is yet to be expanded to include the history and functions of the branches once they were established in each state.